-Our numerical result of the entropic density of the DCC shows an absolute minimum at the origin of the power space, i. e. $k=0$.
+The numerical result of the entropic density of the DCC shows an absolute minimum at the origin from the power space, i.e., $k=0$.
 This minimum occurs in the range of values $\vert k\vert<0.69$.
-By simulation, it is clear that this point describes an absolute minimum, which indicates the presence of a domain wall in the position space around $r=0$.
-The existence of the domain wall suggests the presence of multiple walls (or precisely, two) very close together and suggests a double phase transition.
-These domain walls are generated by the spontaneous breaking of the symmetry of the model.
-Also the curved geometry seems to influence the phase transition.
-Then both produce the double-kink-like and double-antikink-like solutions shown in Figs. \ref{fig2}(a) and 2(b).
-Our calculations of the modal fraction and DCC (Fig. \ref{fig10}(a) and \ref{fig10}(b)), guarantees that the matter field should have a profile similar to the class of kinks solutions.
-Therefore, these field solutions will resemble a hyperbolic tangent-like profile located at the neighborhood of the origin.
-The numerical calculation of the DCC (Eq. \ref{DCC}) still shows that for the other values of $p$, phase transitions also occur.
-Nevertheless, the fields will evolve more smoothly towards the vacuum state for larger values of the p-parameter.
-The entropic density peaks indicate the values in the power spectrum for which the fields reach the vacuum state.
+By simulation, it is clear that this point describes an absolute minimum, which indicates the presence of a domain wall around $r=0$.
+The existence of the domain wall suggests the presence of multiple walls (or at least two) very close together and suggests a double-phase transition.
+Furthermore, the curved geometry seems to influence the matter field phase transition producing double-kink-like and double-antikink-like solutions shown in Figs. \ref{fig2}(a) and 2(b).
+Our calculations of the modal fraction and DCC (Fig. \ref{fig10}(a) and \ref{fig10}(b)) guarantee that the matter field should have a profile similar to the class of kinks solutions.
+Finally, the DCC indicates that the structures are more likely to occur when $p=1$.